notcopernicus/auto-lab/automotive-projects/dead-car-diagnostics/engineering-log.md

 To check the temperature I will need to jumps start the vehicle again since I concluded that the battery was fully dead.
 Hopefully there isn't major damage to the engine!

+#### 08.12 – Research

+I hope that there wasn't too much damage made internally to the engine due to overheating and it's just a leaking problem.
+However, after researching it seems I will need a few materials for this repair.

+> New lower Radiator Hose
+> Some new clamps
+> Coolant
+> Tools (Screwdriver etc)

+Specifics vary, but these four things are most crucial.
+It doesn't seem like a job that is extremely hard and im loving the process of learning new things about my vehicle.
+For example. the purpose of a radiator in a vehicle is to dissapate coolant throughput it's fins to release heat and circulate cool air correctly.
+It sorta looks like an air filter as well lol.

+The total cost for this repair is pretty cheap let X represent the aggregate.
+X < 100$